Ogala/GuestBook/README.md

     Portable: You can build locally, deploy to the cloud, and run anywhere.
     Scalable: You can increase and automatically distribute container replicas.
     Stackable: You can stack services vertically and on-the-fly.
+# How to run the deployment process
+$ Docker run -t -p 5000:3000 ogalaemmanuel/devopsassignment:guestbook